 With her full name as Arizona Donnie Barker, Ma Barker was a famous personality known as Kate Barker.
 Despite being a lady she was the leading personality of the famous Barker Gang.
 She was also presented in historic films, songs, and literature.

-According to the historic president, J. Edgar Hoover, she was one of the most clever robbers who actually did not conducted any robbery on her own, but was the planning authority behind her team.
+According to the historic president, J. Edgar Hoover, she was one of the most clever robbers who actually did not conduct any robbery on her own, but was the planning authority behind her team.

 3. John Dillinger:

 He was considered a notorious gangster of America who robbed around 24 banks and 4 police stations with his team of gangsters.
-In the situation of great depression, he stood top among numerous famous burglars, like Clyde, Baby Face Nelson, and Bonnie.
+In the situation of the great depression, he stood top among numerous famous burglars, like Clyde, Baby Face Nelson, and Bonnie.

 4. Jesse James: